niteeshchaudhary/P2PFileSharing/README.md

-(v) On being requested to share a file by another peer, a peer: informs the requesting peer of its availability
-[1 mark] transmits the requested fragment(s) of one of its shareable files
+(v) On being requested to share a file by another peer, a peer: informs the requesting peer of its availability transmits the requested fragment(s) of one of its shareable files